VariantSync/Vatras/README.md

 This error indicates that the `agda-stdlib` git submodule has not been set up correctly.
 Executing `git submodule update --init` in the root of the repository should fix the problem.

-## Where does the library name 'Vatras' name come from?
+## Where does the library name 'Vatras' come from?

 The name Vatras is (of course) an acronym, which stands for _VAriability language TRAnslationS_.
 Besides, Vatras is a water mage in the classic german RPG [Gothic II](https://almanach.worldofgothic.de/index.php/Vatras), who is praying to the god Adanos, who brings "some kind of equality" very loosely speaking.